SignalF/SignalF.Documentation/docs/source/index.rst

 .. note::

-   This project is under active development.
+   | This project is under active development.
      The documentation has not yet been finalised.
-If you think that something is missing or incomplete, please contact me at the following e-mail address: |br| olaf.meyer@scotec-software.com
+If you think that something is missing or incomplete, please contact me at the following e-mail addres:
+   | olaf.meyer@scotec-software.com